 Establish a Means of Communicating with Your Workforce

 With wildfires capable of starting from any location and spreading across tens of thousands of acres in a matter of hours, businesses need to determine the best way to connect with their employees in a time of crisis – and it needs to be fast.
-Those on the front lines of critical events like the West Coast Wildfires, such Jamie Crozat and her family, can attest to that.
+Those on the front lines of critical events like the West Coast Wildfires, such as Jamie Crozat and her family, can attest to that.

 Wildfire Preparedness is an Essential Part of Enterprise Planning

-Whether businesses in high to extreme risk areas are planning for wildfires or effectively preparing for a changing threat landscape, preparing for a wildfire is an essential step in any enterprise response plan.
+Whether businesses in high to extreme risk areas are planning for wildfires or effectively preparing for a changing threat landscape, preparing for a wildfire is an essential step in any resilient enterprise response plan.
 While there is no one-size-fits-all in risk management, there is an array of information designed to help businesses improve their wildfire resilience, preparedness, and monitoring abilities.